Dissociative disorder: Others

-Causes and treatment
+Causes

 Dissociative disorders most often develop as a way to cope with psychological trauma.
 People with dissociative disorders were commonly subjected to chronic physical, sexual, or emotional abuse as children (or, less frequently, an otherwise frightening or highly unpredictable home environment).
 Some categories of DD, however, can form due to trauma that occurs later in life and is unrelated to abuse, such as war or the death of a loved one.

-Dissociative disorders, especially dissociative identity disorder (DID), should not be treated with an extraordinary or supernatural status.
-DDs would be better examined and treated through the lens of any other psychological disorder.

 Dissociative identity disorder

-Cause: The cause of dissociative identity disorder is contentious; it is most often considered to be caused either by ongoing childhood trauma that occurs before the ages of six to nine, or as an unintentional product of therapy, fantasy, or other sociogenic factors.
+The cause of dissociative identity disorder is contentious; it is most often considered to be caused either by ongoing childhood trauma that occurs before the ages of six to nine, or as an unintentional product of therapy, fantasy, or other sociogenic factors.